FortiGate

 Technical Tip: Windows event IDs used by FSSO in WinSec polling

-It is necessary that the DNS where the FSSO-CA is installed is correctly updated with respect to the hostnames of all computers, this synchronization must be resolved by the Windows Domain Administrator.
+The DNS where the FSSO-CA is installed must be correctly updated concerning the hostnames of all computers, this synchronization must be resolved by the Windows Domain Administrator.

-It is also required that the computer equipment is able to dynamically update its IP every time it changes, either due to a network change or a change between Wireless and cable.
+It is also required that the computer equipment can dynamically update its IP every time it changes, either due to a network change or a change between Wireless and cable.

 Below is an external link that may help resolve this.
 'Windows DHCP Clients and DNS Dynamic Update Protocol'.